frankbe/ttime/README.md

-# ttime - Time tracking with simple text files
+# ttime - Time tracking in text files

-Record your work time in plain text files with any text editor (see example_times.txt).
+* Record your work time in text files with any text editor (see example_times.txt).
-Analyze your work time with `ttime FILE_NAME`.
+* Analyze your work time with `ttime FILE_NAME`.

 ## features